66 Plus One Leetcode Solution In Java Explained Step by Step

 Problem Description – What is "Plus One"?

 The Plus One problem asks you to increment a large integer represented as an array of digits by 1.
-Each element in the array corresponds to a single digit of the number, with the most significant digit at the front.
-You need to handle cases where digits can result in a carry (e.g., 9 + 1), requiring changes to multiple digits or even expanding the array.
+Each element in the array represents a single digit, with the most significant digit at the front.

 Example 1: